adebowaledaniel/adebowaledaniel.github.io/_pages/about.md

 Prior to this, I had my first degree in Remote Sensing and GIS at the [Federal University of Technology Akure](https://futa.edu.ng/), Nigeria.

-My interests focus on the application of Earth Observation data, Geospatial Technologies and Artificial Intelligence to agriculture and food security, natural disaster and environmental related issues.
+My interests focus on applying Earth Observation data, Geospatial Technologies and Artificial Intelligence to agriculture and food security, natural disaster and related environmental issues.